thomasstrassmann/quarterback-performance/README.md

 * All input fields and error messages are clearly formulated.
 * The data must be listed cleanly one below the other.
 * Line breaks, hashtags or other characters can be used for visual delimitation.
-* A numbered list can be used to display the leaderboard.
+* An orderd list can be used to display the leaderboard.